 There’s no easy way to say this, so I’m just going to put it out there: the Earth rotates at the wrong speed.
 Or, rather, it usually does.
 You may think it takes 24 hours to go around once, but sometimes it takes about 2 milliseconds more.
-To be fair, the planet has been spinning at roughly its “proper” speed since about 1999, but for many years prior to that, it was consistently behind.
+To be fair, the planet’s speed has been reasonably consistent for most of the past 20 years, but for many years prior to that, it was consistently behind.
 Scientists believe that in the future, it will revert to its old ways, and probably even get worse.
 Although 2 milliseconds a day doesn’t sound like much, it adds up to about a second every year and a half.
 Which means that, eventually, the world’s most accurate clocks get noticeably out of sync with the observed rotation of the planet.
 The solution, for several decades, has been to add “leap seconds” as necessary to our official time standards so that they match what the planet is doing—although this procedure has some problems of its own.

 In a way, this is all a question of how you define words like “second” and “wrong.”
 When it comes to timekeeping, things are seldom as they appear.

 Just a Second…